ePrint Location Request

 all our print devices will be removed until completion of that construction.
 We will then

-re-evaluate the location per the requirements outlined here to determine the whether and how many print devices will be returned based on the new building layout.
+re-evaluate the location per the requirements outlined here to determine whether and how many print devices will be returned based on the new building layout.

 OIT works closely with Duke sustainability groups to try and minimize our hardware footprint

-by limiting the increase in quantity of ePrint devices.
+by limiting the increase in the quantity of ePrint devices.
 Our current devices have reduced our power and data consumption with the elimination of external release stations.
 We also utilize

 recycled paper and refurbished toner.